VinTeRuS/mcpe-community/README.md

 - optimizations
 - probably more

-right now it can be built via github actions or on your system via `cmake --build build --target (MinecraftClient or MinecraftServer depending on what you want)` (the windows build fails rn)
+right now it can be built via github actions or on your system via the build script `./build target release_type`, e.g. `./build.sh MinecraftClient release` or `./build.sh MinecraftServer debug` (the windows build fails rn)